QubesOS/qubes-doc/common-tasks/pci-devices.md

 **Security warning:** PCI passthrough should be safe by default, but none-default options may be required.
 Please make sure you carefully read and understood the **[security considerations]** before deviating from default behavior!

 Unlike other devices ([USB], [block], mic), PCI devices need to be attached on VM-bootup.
-Similar to how you can't attach a new soundcard after your computer booted (and expect it to work properly), attaching PCI devices to already booted VMs isn't possible in any meaningful way.
+Similar to how you can't attach a new sound-card after your computer booted (and expect it to work properly), attaching PCI devices to already booted VMs isn't possible in any meaningful way.

 The Qubes installer attaches all network class controllers to `sys-net` and all USB controllers to `sys-usb` by default, if you chose to create the network and USB qube during install.
 While this covers most use cases, there are some occasions when you may want to manually attach one NIC to `sys-net` and another to a custom NetVM, or have some other type of PCI controller you want to manually attach.